Lorinda Abbey

 STILL MISSING. - Mr. Orrin Abbey, mention of whom was made as having strayed from home in Washington county, on the 16th, was reported still missing on the 24th.

-The 1880 U. S. Census taken on June 22, 1880, shows Aaron Abbe (age 65) born in Canada to Canadian-born parents is a Farmer living in Willamette Slough Precinct, Multnomah Co., OR, and was sick on the day of the census taker's visit.
-Living with him is his wife Abigail Abbe (age 56) born in New York to New York-born parents who Keeps House.
-Also living there is his daughter Lorinda Abbe ( age 15) born in California to Canadian and New York-born parents.
+The 1880 U. S. Census taken on June 22, 1880, shows Aaron Abbe (age 65) born in Canada to Canadian-born parents is a Farmer and is living in Willamette Slough Precinct, Multnomah Co., OR, who was sick or missing on the day of the census taker's visit.
+Living with him is his wife, Abigail Abbe (age 56) born in New York to New York-born parents, who Keeps House.
+Also living there is his daughter, Lorinda Abbe ( age 15) born in California to Canadian and New York-born parents.
 A grandson is also shown: Ch.
 Lemmen (age 3) born in Idaho Territory to Maine and New York-born parents.
 An unrelated laborer (age 18) born in Switzerland also lives in the house.

 On February 24, 1889, there was an unclaimed letter in the Portland, OR, post office addressed to Mrs. Laura Harris.